 Our testing suite in the Department of Psychology is made up of experimental cubicles used for human research covering everything from eye-tracking to brain stimulation.

 We have a scheme set up for first and second year psychology undergraduates where you take part in final year students’ projects.
 This helps final year students complete their research, whilst introducing you to our equipment and how to use it.

 Along with standard PC cubicles, we have specialist equipment and spaces to help you carry out research.
 This includes:

-- Brain recording – Transcranial Direct-Current Stimulation (tDCS), Transcranial Magnetic Stimulation (TMS), Elecroencephalography (EEG), Functional Magnetic Resonance Imaging (fMRI)
+Brain stimulation – Transcranial electrical stimulation (TES), Transcranial Magnetic Stimulation (TMS), Elecroencephalography (EEG), Functional Magnetic Resonance Imaging (fMRI)

-- Eye trackers – Eyelink 1000+ Static Eye-Trackers, SMI Eye Tracking glasses, SMI Red Desktop Eye Tracker, Ergoneers Dikablis Head-mounted mobile Eye Tracker
+Eye tracking – Eyelink 1000+ Static Eye-Trackers, SMI Eye Tracking glasses, SMI Red Desktop Eye Tracker, Ergoneers Dikablis Head-mounted mobile Eye Tracker

 - ViRETS Virtual Reality Laboratory - For tracking eye movements in 3D and naturalistic environments